Evolutionary Optimization of Physics-Informed Neural Networks: Evo-PINN Frontiers and Opportunities: Introduction

-In light of the above, this review paper examines PINNs for the first time through the lens of their optimization and generalization challenges.
+In light of the above, this paper examines PINNs through the lens of their optimization and generalization challenges.
+As evidenced by Fig.~\ref{fig:pinn-popularity}, there is a vast amount of innovative PINN literature, however, this paper specifically focuses on a curated subset that best illustrates both these optimization and generalization challenges, and the exciting opportunities for novel, targeted algorithms and methods.
 Notably, most PINN implementations today make use of gradient-based optimization algorithms.
 The ubiquity of the method may be attributed to inertia from the primacy of stochastic gradient descent (SGD) in conventional data-rich deep learning tasks.
 However, SGD is no silver bullet.
-Relative to standard deep learning, physics-informed loss functions are not only highly non-convex but also exhibit disparities in the magnitudes of back-propagated gradient signals between the data and physics loss terms (see \ref{sec:pinn-loss}).
+Relative to standard deep learning, physics-informed loss functions are not only highly non-convex but also exhibit disparities in the magnitudes of back-propagated gradient signals between the data and physics loss terms (see \ref{sec:pinn-landscape}).
 These issues lead to pathologies that hinder effective training \cite{bischof2021multi,wang2021understanding}.
 The resulting optimization trajectory is littered with spurious minima, making it extremely challenging to find globally optimum solutions that satisfy physics.
 There is a high chance for gradient descent to get trapped in a local minimum that fails to satisfy the requisite physics, a possibility discussed in greater detail in Section~\ref{sec:pinn-challenges}.